-Eight steps for buying property
+Eight steps to buying a house

 Buying a property involves much more than an everyday transaction.
 Not only does it involve significant financial decisions, but also important legal aspects.